blockchainsllc/in3-docs/docs/spec.md

     - `url` : string - the url of the node.
 Currently only http/https is supported, but in the future this may even support onion-routing or any other protocols.
     - `address` : address - the address of the signer
-    - `index`: number - the index within the nodelist of the contract
+    - `index`: number - the index within the nodeList of the contract
     - `deposit`: string - the stored deposit
     - `props`: string - the bitset of capabilities as described in the [Node Structure](#node-structure)
     - `timeout`: string - the time in seconds describing how long the deposit would be locked when trying to unregister a node.